destroyedlolo/Majordome/Documentations/Readme.md

 02_LivingRoom
 ```

 Directories, also known as *containers*, are loaded in order (00_* first, 01_* after, etc ...).
-As soon as declared, Majordome objects can be used in further ones.<br>
+As soon as declared, Majordome objects can be used in further ones.
+> [!CAUTION]
-:exclamation: **Notez-bien** :exclamation: If Majordome's objects (triggers, timers, ...) are shared, Lua scripts are **stateless** and Lua side variables, functions, can't be shared among scripts.
+> If Majordome's objects (triggers, timers, ...) are shared, Lua scripts are **stateless** and Lua side variables, functions, can't be shared among scripts.
 See bellow about Lua scripting.

 An error is raised if an object is duplicated.